awesomemotive/easy-digital-downloads/readme.txt

 * BitPay
 * Coinbase

 > What can I say?
-Stripe is my go-to payment processor and without this integration I don't know what I would do.
+Stripe is my go-to payment processor and without this [integration] I don't know what I would do.
 Connect EDD to your Stripe account in seconds and you're done!
-Having a simple test mode toggle is also super valuable.
+Having a simple test mode toggle is also a valuable development tool.

 > Matt Whiteley - Whiteley Designs